CarrotBun/stat159hws/stat159-fall2016-hw03/code/README.md

 #Code Folder

-This folder contains eda-script.R and regression-script.R
+This folder contains folders functions, tests, and scripts.

-eda-script.R: this is an R script file containing R code for importing the data, computing summary statistics and histograms for TV ads and Sales from Advertising.csv

-regression-script.R: this is an R script file containing R code for importing the data, computing regression analysis for TV ads and Sales from Advertising.csv
+Functions: contains regression-functions.R which contains functions used in regression-script.R
+Tests: contains all the tests for
+Scripts: contains all the R scripts used for data analysis and information output